-Emotions we avoid, like anxiety, fear, and hurt, can bring a desire to speed up and go faster to accomplish more or to out-run these emotions.
+Emotions we avoid, like anxiety, fear, and hurt, can bring a desire to speed up and go faster to accomplish more or to outrun these emotions.
 What we resist grows.
 Instead, Brach suggests taking a sacred pause when these emotions come up.
-In this pause, we can simply notice the emotion and the experience of it.
-For example, in a moment of feeling anxious about an impending conflict I often feel tempted to avoid (run from it) or over-rehearse the conflict in my head (perfect it, so I’m safe).
-These habits often only increase my anxiety over the impending conflict.
-Radical acceptance encourage me to instead take a sacred pause and notice with real curiosity the emotions I am feeling and how I am feeling them.
+In this pause, we can notice the emotion and the experience of it.
+For example, when feeling anxious about an impending conflict, I often feel tempted to avoid (run from it) or over-rehearse the conflict in my head (perfect it, so I’m safe).
+These habits often only increase my anxiety over impending conflict.
+Radical acceptance encourages me to take a sacred pause instead and notice with real curiosity my emotions and how I feel them.
 “Huh.
-That’s what it feels like to be anxious. [more pause] I experience that in my chest with a tightness. [more pause] It feels like there are cobwebs in my chest constricting everything and getting in the way.”
-In this sacred pause, I might notice that underneath my anxiety is a fear that the conflict will lead to an end to the relationship (fear of rejection or abandonment) or that I might have messed up (fear of not being good enough).
-Then I might take more pause to notice where those fears are in my body.
+That’s what it feels like to be anxious. [more pause] I experience that in my chest with a tightness. [more pause] It feels like cobwebs in my chest constricting everything and getting in the way.”
+In this sacred pause, I might notice that underneath my anxiety is a fear that the conflict will end the relationship (fear of rejection or abandonment) or that I might have messed up (fear of not being good enough).
+Then I might pause to notice where those fears are in my body.
 This pause allows the emotions to be fully engaged, recognized, and understood.
-This presence with difficult emotions may result in a shift in these emotions or not.
-Either way, it can lead to change and healing and then wisdom and compassion.
+This presence of difficult emotions may result in a shift in these emotions.
+Either way, it can lead to change, healing, wisdom, and compassion.

 3. Allowing Yourself to Befriend Yourself (Compassion)

 Many of us have an inner monologue that is very unkind.
-Our inner critic berates us for not getting up early enough, for checking social media too much, for wasting time, for being irresponsible, for not being smart enough, and ultimately for just not being good enough (just me?).
+Our inner critic berates us for not getting up early enough, for checking social media too much, for wasting time, for being irresponsible, not being smart enough, and ultimately for not being good enough (just me?).
 If these sound familiar, imagine the genuine curiosity and compassion you would offer a best friend who shared this inner monologue.
 Could you offer yourself this same friendship, grace, and compassion?
 Befriending yourself allows you to offer yourself compassion and presence.
 This doesn’t excuse, ignore, or pretend we don’t make mistakes, but it does offer us space and perspective.
-When we offer and accept this compassion and presence with ourselves, we have a greater ability to offer it to others.
-This compassion and presence with others allows for connection.
-This connection is the antidote to many of our fears grounded in our separation (past, present, or anticipated).
+When we offer and accept this compassion and presence with ourselves, we can offer it to others.
+This compassion and presence with others allow for connection.
+This connection is the antidote to our fears grounded in our separation (past, present, or anticipated).